hotwired/stimulus/docs/reference/controllers.md

 <div data-controller="reference"></div>
 ```

-If you have controllers within a namespace for example:
+If you have controllers under a namespace:

 ```yml
 controllers: